Ahmad Shah I: Legacy

 He is honoured for his bravery, skill, and success as a war leader as well as for his piety and his justice.
 His piety showed itself in his respect for three great religious teachers: Sheikh Rukn-ud-din, the representative of Sheikh Moinuddin Chishti, the great Khwajah of Ajmer; Sheikh Ahmed Khattu who is buried at Sarkhej Roza, Ahmedabad; and the Bukharan Sheikh Burhan-ud-din known as Kutbi Alam the father of the more famous Shah Alam.

 Of Ahmed's justice two instances are recorded.
-Sitting in the window of his palace watching the Sabarmati in flood Ahmed saw a large earthen jar float by.
+Sitting in the window of his palace watching the Sabarmati River in flood Ahmed saw a large earthen jar float by.
 The jar was opened and the body of a murdered man was found wrapped in a blanket.
 The potters were called and one said the jar was his and had been sold to the headman of a neighbouring village.
 On inquiry the headman was proved to have murdered a grain merchant and was hanged.
 The second case was the murder of a poor man by Ahmed's son-in-law.
 The Kazi found the relations of the deceased willing to accept a blood fine and when the fine was paid released the prince.
 Ahmed hearing of his son-in-law's release said in the case of the rich fine is no punishment and ordered his son-in-law to be hanged.